mkomod/mcmc_ss_surv/README.md

 ## Example

-Included is an example on simulated data, with 40% cenosred data.
-We ran our smaple for 10,000 iterations
+Included is an example on simulated data, with 40% censored data.
+We ran our sampler for 10,000 iterations.

 ![densities](./figures/grid.png)